4GeeksAcademy/html-tutorial-exercises-course/exercises/08-relative-vs-absolute-path-anchor-tag/README.md

 <a href="http://www.mysite.com/help/articles/how-do-i-set-up-a-webpage.html">Click Me</a>
 ```

-The difference is that absolute paths take the user to a different website, relative paths take the user to the same website but in a different directory or path.
+The difference is that *absolute paths* take the user to a different website, *relative paths* take the user to the same website but in a different directory or path.

 For example: If you look at your URL bar right now, the url is something like:

 ```
 https://<url>/html-exercises
 ```

 ## 📝 Instructions

-Please create a anchor with a relative path that takes the user to the exercise `03`.
+1. Please create a anchor with a relative path that takes the user to the exercise `03`.

 You will have to find the url of that exercise and make the anchor link to it using a relative path.

-## 💡 Hint
+## 💡 Hint:

-Here is a video explaining the difference between relative and absolute
++ Here is a video explaining the difference between relative and absolute
 https://www.youtube.com/watch?v=ephId3mYu9o